Chxnedu/Containerization-Projects/Vprofile/README.md

 * I wrote a docker compose file that I used to start up all the containers and started it with
 > docker compose -f docker-compose.yaml up
-* Then I verified that everything was set up correctly and working as intended
+* Then I verified that everything was set up correctly and working as intended I hosted the images on AWS ECR service